 Like most cryptocurrencies, Ada, Cardano’s coin, can be used to transfer funds digitally, but its developers have plans to build a platform that can run financial applications and smart contracts.
 Cardano says it is setting itself apart by balancing privacy with regulation with the goal of promoting financial inclusion.

-Like Bitcoin Cash, Litecoin was also created as a fork from Bitcoin.
-Its main claim to fame is its quicker settlement goal: Litecoin aims to settle transactions in two-and-a-half minutes, compared to 10 minutes for Bitcoin.
+Like Bitcoin Cash, Litecoin was also created as a fork from bitcoin.
+Its main claim to fame is its quicker settlement goal: Litecoin aims to settle transactions in two-and-a-half minutes, compared with 10 minutes for bitcoin.

 NEM is another blockchain project that is looking to help companies and industries improve things like payments and logistics.
 Its trying to differentiate itself by making its blockchain highly customizable.
 As it says on its website, “If you’re new to blockchains, NEM was created to be your entry point into the blockchain industry.
 If you’re an experienced developer, NEM has the power you need to create cutting edge blockchain apps.”

 Stellar is eyeing the way people, banks and payment networks move money.
 Its co-founder Jed McCaleb, a veteran in a still nascent industry.
 He built and sold Mt.
 Gox, the first bitcoin exchange and then went on to co-found Ripple.
 Stellar’s currency is called lumens.

 - Market capitalization: $1.19 billion

 NEO is all about creating the framework for the “smart economy” — one where digital assets are easily moved, where digital identity is safe and where smart contracts make everything work smoothly.

 - Price: $0.58

 - Market capitalization: $1.63 billion